 Partnership with Australian Clinical Labs

 Geneseq Biosciences and Australian Clinical Labs today announced they will partner to bring the first non-invasive melanoma test to market under the trademark Melaseq™.
 Clinical Labs is the largest pathology provider to public hospitals in Australia, with over 90 NATA accredited laboratories and 900 collection sites nation-wide.

 Melaseq Analytical Validation Studies Commenced

 Laboratory work commenced at Australian Clinical Labs Clayton (VIC) headquarters, generating Melaseq accuracy and reproducibility data.

 Third Melaseq validation study published in PLOS ONE

-New research published in PLOS ONE, shows that (i) the Melaseq™ test can also be used on skin biopsy tissue, (ii) the test can also identify high/low-risk melanoma, therefore predict a patient’s length of survival and (iii) the 38 microRNAs analysed Min each sample are known to regulate a significant number of immunotherapy targets.
-More…
+New research published in PLOS ONE, shows that the Melaseq™ test can (i) be performed using FFPE skin biopsy tissue, (ii) predict a patient’s length of survival independent to staging and (iii) measures gene activity involved in the regulation of important melanoma immunotherapy targets.